Princess Sophie of Greece and Denmark: Family losses

 In 1958, Sophie and George William bought a large chalet located in Schliersee, Bavaria.
 Well integrated with the local population, the couple led a relatively simple and discreet life in the village.
 When she was not taking care of her children, Sophie would devote herself to gardening, reading and listening to music while her husband went about his professional tasks.
 In the same years, the elder children of the princess formed their own families.
 Princess Christina was the first of Sophie's eight children to marry, in 1956.
+Princess Dorothea married Prince Friedrich of Windisch-Graetz at Schliersee in March 1959.

 Over the years, Princess Alice's state of health became a source of concern for Sophie and her family.
 Despite repeated requests from her children and her advancing age, she refused to move abroad and continued to live almost alone in Athens most of the year.
 After the establishment of the Regime of the Colonels in 1967, however, Sophie went to the Hellenic capital to persuade her mother to leave Greece and settle in the United Kingdom, which she finally agreed to do.
 Two years later, in 1969, Alice died at Buckingham Palace and Sophie and her family traveled to London to attend her funeral.
 Meanwhile, she had also lost her sister Theodora, who died in Salem a few weeks before their mother.

 Struck by these successive losses, Sophie accompanied, in the weeks that followed, her sister-in-law, Queen Frederica and her niece Princess Irene on a spiritual journey to India.
 This was not the last trip she would make to the subcontinent.
 In 1975, her son Welf Ernst left Germany with his wife and their five-year-old daughter to settle in an ashram in Pune, with the guru Bhagwan Shree Rajneesh.
 Six years later, Welf Ernest died of an aneurysm in 1981 and was cremated in a Hindu ceremony.
 His death deeply affected his parents, who felt that their son and daughter-in-law had been somehow brainwashed into embracing an unchristian faith.
 A long legal battle ensued, during which Sophie and George William challenged their daughter-in-law, Wibke van Gunsteren, to win the custody of their granddaughter, Princess Saskia of Hanover, who was finally entrusted to her aunt Princess Christina.